w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/keyboard-accessible.md

 :::

 :::note
-The ["All components keyboard operable" requirement](#all-components-keyboard-operable) allows you to navigate to all actionable elements, but if the next element is 5 screens down, you also need to be able to access all the content.
+The ["Keyboard operable" requirement](#keyboard-operable) allows you to navigate to all actionable elements, but if the next element is 5 screens down, you also need to be able to access all the content.
 Also, if the content is in expanding :term[sections], you need to not only open them but also access all of the content, not just its actionable elements.
 :::

 :::tests